 Helpful Tips:

-• The PayPal Bank Account balance should be equal to the balance of your actual PayPal (or very close to it in case some transactions are still in the process of the sync), this way you can track that everything works properly.
+• The PayPal Bank Account balance should be equal to the balance of your actual PayPal (or very close to it in case some transactions are still in the process of sync), this way you can track that everything works properly.

 Was this article helpful?